benbarraclough/BeerGoggleGames/src/content/posts/party-prep-101.md

 ---
 title: Party Prep 101
 date: '2023-02-01'
-excerpt: >-
-  The essential list for house party planning.
+excerpt: The essential list for house party planning.
 Use our tips as your basic must-haves and get creative with the rest.
 ---

 ![](/images/partyprep1.webp)

 The only list you need for house party planning.
 These are your bare minimum requirements for hosting a social event that doesn't immediately dissolve into awkward silence.
-Use these tips as your basic must-haves, and then try to get creative with the rest.
+Use this info as your basic must-haves, and then try to get creative with the rest.

-If you are a mentally incapable host who struggles to remember basic human necessities, or if you simply need "bonus" tips on how to appear like you have your life together, you've stumbled into the right place.

-A truly successful house party hinges on five critical ingredients, all designed to distract everyone from the crushing reality of their lives.
+A good house party hinges on five things that maintains the illusion that your at a party are not just hanging out at someones house.

 #### Quote of the day: